Scheifele's hat trick helps Jets snap three-game skid with 4-2 victory over Canucks

 The Jets took a 3-1 lead into the third period after scoring three unanswered goals and outshooting Vancouver 19-6 in the second.

+“We started strong and probably caught them a little off guard there,” said Vancouver centre Curtis Lazar.
+“But as the game got going, they elevated and we didn’t.
+We weren’t able to match it.

+"As you could see throughout the game, it just wasn’t there.
+Again, it’s a good hockey club.
+They work hard.
+It’s the fundamentals.
+We have got to bear down and find ways to alter the pace and momentum of the game.”

-Scheifele scored his second power-play goal on the night when his shot trickled through Delia with 2.5 seconds left in the frame.
+Scheifele scored his second power-play goal of the night when his shot trickled through Delia with 2.5 seconds left in the frame.

 Dubois put the Jets ahead when he was awarded a penalty shot after being taken down by Canucks defenceman Ethan Bear.
 Dubois beat Delia cleanly at the 15:42 mark.

-With Lane Pederson off for tripping, Scheifele deflected Morrissey’s slap shot from the blue line past Delia on the power play at 13:52 of the second.
+With Lane Pederson off for tripping, Scheifele deflected Morrissey’s slap shot from the blue line past Delia at 13:52 of the second.

+“We started to focus a little too much on defence and not on offence at all,” said Canucks coach Bruce Boudreau.
+“The last five minutes (of the second period), they started to gain some momentum and they’re a good shutdown team, and they’ve got a good goalie.”

 The Canucks drew first blood just 41 seconds into game, taking advantage of a horrendous giveaway by Dylan Samberg in his own end.